lagopus-tech/cecle-docs/docs/food-machine/samosa-making-machine/semi-automatic-series.md

 ![](https://cdn.shopify.com/s/files/1/0010/4982/1242/files/A_131c6500-3c56-430f-a039-ce278a10affe.jpg?v=1780123999)

-> **Core Abstract (核心摘要):** The SSF-RL-75-3 is a precision semi-automatic samosa and curry puff forming machine tailored for small-to-medium food processing plants, restaurant chains, and central kitchens looking to scale up with consistent quality.
+> **Core Abstract :** The SSF-RL-75-3 is a precision semi-automatic samosa and curry puff forming machine tailored for small-to-medium food processing plants, restaurant chains, and central kitchens looking to scale up with consistent quality.
 As an efficient and economical solution, it delivers a high production capacity of 650 units per hour while utilizing a durable, food-grade SUS304 stainless steel frame for maximum hygiene and longevity.
 Its core advantages include a highly reliable standard 3-fold mechanical cycle and pneumatically assisted precise edge sealing, ensuring perfectly uniform, leak-proof pastries with every cycle.
 This machine expertly balances flexible human operation with automated precision, minimizing initial investment risks while significantly maximizing your standardized production capability and brand professionalism.

 ## I. Product Overview